LemonAppDev/konsist-documentation/README.md

         .scopeFromProject() // Define the scope containing all Kotlin files present in the project .classes() // Get all class declarations
-        .withNameEndingWith("UseCase") // Filter classes heaving name ending with 'UseCase' .assert { it.resideInPackage("..domain.usecase..") } // Assert that each class resides in 'any domain.usecase any' package
+        .withNameEndingWith("UseCase") // Filter classes heaving name ending with 'UseCase' .assertTrue { it.resideInPackage("..domain.usecase..") } // Assert that each class resides in 'any domain.usecase any' package
 }
 ```